tylerneylon/math/permutations/part1/perms1.md

 $$ (1\;2\;3) = (1\;2)(1\;3)(8\;9)(8\;9). $$

-Now we're getting to an interesting way to split permutations into two distinct subsets:
+Now we're ready to define an interesting way to classify all permutations into two different types:

 <div class="box"> \boxedstart